 Based in Liverpool.
 What are your main hobbies?
 I started learning guitar when I was about 13 or 14.
 That’s also something that can be therapeutic as well, just to make up tunes and hear the different sounds.
 It can be really relaxing and can elevate your thoughts.
 It’s almost like a meditative or cathartic […]

-Charlotte is a BACP accredited counsellor helping her clients to gain clarity and insight into how they think and feel.
+Charlotte is a BACP member counsellor helping her clients to gain clarity and insight into how they think and feel.
 Her approach helps individuals to heal and grow, to be kinder to themselves, to let go of old habits and live life more fully, with a greater sense of meaning, connection and purpose.
 "I am on your side, and I will do my very best to help you."

 All of our therapists are CRB checked.
 Scroll below to read more about Charlotte!